rafaelszago/halving/README.md

-# Express.js API
+# Halving Node.js API

-🎩 Minimum project structure to get started developing with Express.js
+API to calculate the amount of time left until the BTC halving

 ---
 ## Requirements